ecarlstrom/botupdate/README.md

 10. Add a comprehensive `!help` command describing commands and aliases.

+11. Find a better API to use with the `!forecast` command so that weeks begin from the current day rather than the Monday of the current week.

 ## Feedback

 Please feel free to contact me at evan.carlstrom@gmail.com with any issues or feedback!